Halasana Benefits: Strengthen Your Spine and Reduce Stress

 • Avoid this pose if you have any spinal disorders, neck injuries, blood pressure, or issues.

-• If you are pregnant or having your menstrual cycle, avoid this asana.
+• If you are pregnant women or having your menstrual cycle, avoid this asana.

 • If you have asthma or high blood pressure, see that you support your legs using props.